biyonka/malarialnetworks/README.md

 ```
 python clusteringScript.py --graph-filename <path_to_.net_graph> --coordinates <path_to_csv_of_landscape>
 ```

-Example:
+*Example:*

 ```
 python clusteringScript.py --graph-filename houses.net --coordinates coordinates.csv
 ```

- or
+*or*

 ```
 python clusteringScript.py --g houses.net --c coordinates.csv
 ```

 Optimizing over all possible clusters is an combinatorial optimization problem.
 Because of the large search space, an exhaustive search is NP-hard.
-Therefore, I am using simulated annealing, a stochastic optimization algorithm, to select the clusters.
-The algorithm has been shown to [converge to the global optimum with high probability given a large enough number of trials](https://www.cambridge.org/core/journals/advances-in-applied-probability/article/convergence-and-finitetime-behavior-of-simulated-annealing/E71F662ACA634FE249EF6AD542B93739).
+Therefore, I am using simulated annealing, a stochastic optimization algorithm, to select the clusters, with an initial state of each cluster consisting of a single node.
+Simulated Annealing has been shown to [converge to the global optimum with high probability given a large enough number of trials](https://www.cambridge.org/core/journals/advances-in-applied-probability/article/convergence-and-finitetime-behavior-of-simulated-annealing/E71F662ACA634FE249EF6AD542B93739).
 Therefore, specifying a suitable number of steps for which to run the optimization is vital to ensure convergence.

-Example:
+*Example:*

 ```
 python clusteringScript.py --g houses.net -c coordinates.csv --steps 10000
 ```

-I plan to add additional functionality, such as
+I plan to add additional functionality to allow the user to specify a clustering for the initial state, which will hopefully improve convergence time.

 ## Affiliation

 This project is part of an ongoing effort between [Marshall Lab](https://www.marshalllab.com) at UC Berkeley and the [Institute for Health Metrics and Evaluation(IHME)](http://www.healthdata.org) at UW Medicine to model and analyze the spatial dynamics of malarial transmission.